alicemunsal/dohex/DoHex2.md

 # DoHex - Data Oriented Hexagonal Architecture

 Over a decade, we are continuously reviving a particular style of software architecture with different names ,interpretations and nuances.
-Ports And Adapters, Hexagonal Architecture [^1], Onion Architecture [^2], Clean Architecture[^3] all circle around the same concept.
+Ports And Adapters, Hexagonal Architecture [^1], Onion Architecture [^2], Clean Architecture[^3] all circle around the same simple concept.

+Data Oriented Design (DOD) is mainly used in video game development.
 It will simplify designing and developing highly maintainable , testable, scalable

 ## Hexagonal Architecture